Support GMW's work in Wilton — Become a Member TODAY!

 Start your day in Wilton with GOOD To Go, GMW‘s highlight of quick stories, local announcements and events, things worth knowing and anything that helps make your Wilton day better.
 Have a news tip, item or something Wilton should know?
 Fill out this form to tell GMW.

-GOOD To Watch/Attend: This Week’s Town Board Meetings
+GOOD To Watch/Attend: Upcoming Town Board/Commission Meetings and Events

 At tonight’s Board of Selectmen Meeting, the BOS will be discussing the “Rules and Procedures for Sale of Town Property.”
 This pertains to the Gilbert & Bennett School Building in Georgetown.
 The specific topic has not been discussed in open session, and it has drawn significant interest from some members of the public who question the level of transparency regarding the topic.
 Read our story on this today.
 In addition, the board will begin reviewing proposed budgets from various Town departments as part of the Fiscal Year 2027 budget process. *NOTE: This meeting is scheduled to begin 15 minutes earlier than the BOS meetings typically start.